Skip to Content

 In the evening, I took a small-group aurora tour that started at 7 PM.

-TIP: Make sure you get something to eat in town before going on a Northern Lights excursion.
-Even the tours that have dinner included, usually just serve warm soup, some cookies, and warm drinks.
+TIP: Even though these experiences usually include some warm meals, make sure you get something to eat in town before going on a Northern Lights excursion.
+Even the tours that include dinner, usually just serve warm soup, some cookies, and warm drinks.
 It’s delicious, but if all you eat each day is warm soup on every tour you take, you’ll probably want something else and a bit more filling for a change.

 LEARN MORE: How to Increase Your Chances of Seeing the Northern Lights in Tromso